 Another popular destination is 'Sponsor Street' where our valued sponsors demonstrate their products and services.
-The Guild of Automotive Restorers, Crescent Oil, Budds' Fine Cars (Jaguar & Land Rover), Auto Glym, Moss Motors, Lant/Hagerty and Oakville Tourism are our current sponsors and they are growing every year.
+The Guild of Automotive Restorers, Crescent Oil, Budds' Fine Cars (Jaguar & Land Rover), Auto Glym, Moss Motors, Lant/Hagerty and Oakville Tourism are among our current sponsors, the list of which is growing every year.

 Access & Times

 Show cars gain access to the park via the north maintenance/service entrance, at the bend where Burloak Drive becomes Upper Middle Road, from 8:00am onwards.
 The spectator gates open at 9:00am and Participant's Choice judging begins in earnest.
 The judging wraps up at 1:00pm and the awards ceremony begins around 2:00pm.

-Last year, there were well over 1,000 vehicles, in 52 classes of cars, commercial vehicles, and motorcycles, running the whole range of British automobiles marques from Austin to Westfield with model names from Anglia to Zephyr, and everything in between.
+Last year, there were well over 1,000 vehicles, in 52 classes of cars, commercial vehicles, and motorcycles, running the whole range of British automobile marques from Austin to Westfield with model names from Anglia to Zephyr, and everything in between.
 The organizers encourage everyone to bring along their British cars, whether they be current model cars, daily drivers, partially restored cars or projects-in-progress, to line up with the many classic and concours-class cars in the appropriate marque and model class.
 British Car Day© is the opportunity everyone looks forward to, to chat, to scrutinize, and to plan for next year.
 It's a car show but it is also a big, end of season, social event.